timmyjose-projects/garvel/design/Scratch.md

  * Progress Monitor using total file size and currently downloaded bytes.
  * `Garvel.lock` file is now required to maintain the current state of the project's dependencies.

  * Logging becomes increasingly important.
-Configure the base Java logger.
+Configure the base Java logger. (lower priority).
- * Improve error-handling by using custom methods to chain causes for proper display.
+ * ~~Improve error-handling by using custom methods to chain causes for proper display.~~

   Overall strategy: